 VFS Global official e-visa channel.
 In other circumstances, you'll need to apply for your visa through an

 Embassy or Consulate of Brazil (Canberra)

 The Brazilian Government strongly enforces immigration and entry laws.
 If you arrive without a valid visa, you will be sent back to the country of departure on the next available flight.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an

 Embassy or Consulate of Brazil for up-to-date information.

-If you travel to Brazil through the United States, you must meet US entry/transit requirements.
+If you travel through the United States, you must meet US entry/transit requirements.
 Check with your nearest

-Embassy or Consulate of the United States regarding visa requirements in advance of your travel.
+Embassy or Consulate of the United States for visa requirements before you travel.

 Travel advice for the United States of America

 On arrival, you'll get an entry stamp in your passport, which may be inspected by immigration authorities on departure.